PieterEdoardo/Reverse_engineering_write_ups/crackmes/XORcist/README.md

 |      7       | 0 | 0 |    0    |
 |      8       | 1 | 1 |    0    |

-Our resulting binary is `01110100`, which looks promising, because ASCII characters always start with a 0 to be backwards compatible as back in the day ASCII was only 7 bits.
+Our resulting binary is `01110100`, which looks promising, because single byte Unicode supported ASCII characters always start with a 0 to be backwards compatible, as back in the day ASCII was only 7 bits.
 Let's look it up!
 I like to use
 Cyberchef https://cyberchef.org/ for my encoding/decoding needs. and it recognizes the byte right away as the letter 't'.
 Now I don't want to do every byte by hand so looking online for a tool to automate the process.
 Using the tool from dcode https://www.dcode.fr/xor-cipher it results the raw data as `ts_pmo_gng_icl`.
 This doesn't sound like a password, but all the other signs point to that it should be so let's give it a go.

 ## Trying the decoded password